14 Fun Run Theme Ideas For Your Next 5K

 So if you're looking for a tried-and-tested theme that will get younger crowds signing up for your race, you can do worse that going with color.
 Just mind the trademarks and pick a name that doesn't impinge on someone else's.

-Examples: The Color Run (the original)
+Examples: The Color Run (the original), Color Vibe 5K

 10. Bubble runs